Master of Education in Educational Leadership (M.Ed.)

 annually from 2022 to 2032.
 An additional 20,000 openings are expected annually across

-Fairmont State’s Master in Educational Leadership is for working professionals, teachers,
+Fairmont State’s Master’s in Educational Leadership is for teachers who wish to advance

 Yes.
 The Master in Educational Leadership is 100% online and designed for flexibility.